Gilgamesh60/Binding_affinity_predictor/README.md

 Refined dataset has total 4057 folders with each folder representing a protein-ligand complex.
 Protein structure is stored in a PDB file format.
 Ligand structure is stored in a SDF and MOL2 file format.
 Index folder summarizes the basic information about the protein-ligand complexes including the binding affinity of complexes.

 How we calculate the binding affinity is also very interesting.
 Most commonly the binding affinity for such complexes is calculated as $-log(K_i/K_d)$ where $K_i$ is the inhibition constant.
 This constant basically represents the concentration of ligand required to occupy 50% of the receptor sites when no competing ligand is present.
 Smaller the value of $K_i$, greater is the binding affinity.$K_d$ is the equilibrium dissociation constant and it can be used as a measure of binding affinity calculation because it tells you how tightly a ligand binds to a protein.
 Basically it's the equilibrium constant for the reaction : L + P ⇄  LP .
-Higher the value of $K_d$,greater is the binding affinity.
+Higher the value of $K_d$, greater is the binding affinity.

 Link for the dataset download : [PDBBINDv2016 refined database](https://drive.google.com/drive/folders/1s3i9rIPzQAD2OqEkE4qwVVPsuc7UT0Ol?usp=sharing)